 4. advertising that makes claims of professional superiority that an acupuncturist cannot substantiate.

 (b) Contents of Advertising.
 A full licensee may advertise fixed prices, or a stated range of prices, for a specified routine professional service, provided such advertisement clearly states whether additional charges may be incurred for related services which may be required in individual cases.
-A licensee shall use the title "Licensed Acupuncturist" alongside his/her name on any advertising or other materials visible to the public which pertain to the licensee's practice of acupuncture.
-A full licensee shall include in an advertisement or professional notice his/her name, business address and title.
+A licensee shall use the title "Licensed Acupuncturist" alongside his or her name on any advertising or other materials visible to the public which pertain to the licensee's practice of acupuncture.
+A full licensee shall include in an advertisement or professional notice his or her name, business address and title.
 “Licensed Acupuncturist” may be abbreviated as “L.Ac.” or “Lic.
 Ac.”

 (c) Advertising Records.
 A full licensee shall maintain a complete, accurate, and reproducible version of the audio and visual contents of any advertising for a period of three years.
 The licensee shall furnish the complete copy of this advertising to the Committee upon request.
 The cost of maintaining and providing this advertising copy shall be borne by the licensee.

 (d) Other Degrees.
-A licensee may not represent that he/she holds a Ph.D., O.M.D., M.A. or other doctoral or masters degree in the field of acupuncture and/or oriental medicine unless the educational program which awarded the degree is:
+A licensee may not represent that he or she holds a Ph.D., O.M.D., M.A. or other doctoral or masters degree in the field of acupuncture and/or oriental medicine unless the educational program which awarded the degree is:

 1. approved by the ACAOM or another Committee approved national accrediting agency to grant doctoral or masters degrees, and is permitted to grant such a degree by a state board or other authority of higher education that the Committee deems appropriate to grant such permission; or